PrabinaMeher/OptimGS/README.md

         C:/PROGRA~1/R/R-4.0.2/bin/Rscript CFMS.R

 # Executing the script using user-provided files
-Users can also use their own files to execute the script.
+Users can also execute the script using their own files.
 To do this, they must place their phenotypic and genotypic files in the working directory.
 The genotypic data should be provided as separate files, each containing marker information for an individual chromosome.

 **NOTE:** User must impute values in a genotypic file to infer missing genotypes (SNPs) in their dataset.